-My main field of research lies between quantum information and quantum foundations.
+My main field of research lies between quantum computation, quantum cryptography and quantum foundations.
 I am mostly interested in problems from theoretical physics and computer science, but my methods come from an area of pure mathematics known as category theory.

-Here follow some of my active research branches:
+Here follow some of my active lines of research:

-- structures involved in the symmetries and evolution of quantum systems
+- algebraic structures involved in the symmetries and evolution of quantum systems

-- structures behind the quantum Fourier transform and other forms of quantum advantage
+- algebraic structures behind the quantum Fourier transform and other forms of quantum advantage

-- non-locality and its applications to the security of quantum cryptographic protocols
+- non-locality, causal structure, and their application to the security of quantum cryptographic protocols

 - decoherence, thermodynamics and the quantum-classical interface